North Africa backslides toward swirling debt troubles

 The rating agency, which downgraded Egypt's credit rating again on Friday, highlights that only default-stricken Sri Lanka would need to pay more.
 And like that example, a lack of dollars in Cairo's local currency markets is biting the economy.

-The Egyptian pound now changes hands at over 38 to the dollar on the streets, nearly 20% below the currency's official rate despite the repeated devaluations and interest rates jumping to 18.25%.
+The Egyptian pound now changes hands at more than 40 to the dollar on the streets, nearly 25% below the currency's official rate despite the repeated devaluations and interest rates jumping to 18.25%.

 Many economists believe they will have to go much higher still, all of which will feed a problematic economic narrative for next year's presidential elections.